Synthetic-aperture radar: Chirped (pulse-compressed) radars

 A common technique for many radar systems (usually also found in SAR systems) is to "chirp" the signal.
 In a "chirped" radar, the pulse is allowed to be much longer.
 A longer pulse allows more energy to be emitted, and hence received, but usually hinders range resolution.
 But in a chirped radar, this longer pulse also has a frequency shift during the pulse (hence the chirp or frequency shift).
 When the "chirped" signal is returned, it must be correlated with the sent pulse.
 Classically, in analog systems, it is passed to a dispersive delay line (often a surface acoustic wave device) that has the property of varying velocity of propagation based on frequency.
-This technique "compresses" the pulse in time – thus having the effect of a much shorter pulse (improved range resolution) while having the benefit of longer pulse length (much more signal returned).
+This technique "compresses" the pulse in time – thus having the effect of a much shorter pulse (improved range resolution) while having the benefit of longer pulse length (much more signal energy returned).
 Newer systems use digital pulse correlation to find the pulse return in the signal.